Keeping calm with a screaming baby is easier said than done. Tensions and emotions run high during those first few days, weeks and months.

 8. Your network is broader than you think

 New mums and dads can access a number of resources, although some are not immediately obvious.
-As well as friends and family, don’t be afraid to call your health visitor, GP, or our support line 0333 252 5051).
-Especially if you’re afraid your frustration is getting too much and you’re at risk of harming your baby.
+As well as friends and family, don’t be afraid to call your health visitor or GP.
+This is especially true if you’re afraid your frustration is getting too much and you’re at risk of harming your baby.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0333 252 5051.